Nyovelt/nolebase/Notes/Life/Taxes/OLT guide.md

 I use OLT because I am **NRA** and ~~it can **e-file**~~.
 (It eventually turns out that I still need to deliver tax forms by mail)

 ## What form should I choose
-form 1040-NR is used by nonresident alien individuals, estates, and trusts to file a U.S. income tax return.
+_Form 1040-NR is used by nonresident alien individuals, estates, and trusts to file a U.S. income tax return._

 ## Personal Info
 ### Do you want to file Form 8840?
-The benefit of filing form 8840: Less tax liability and simpler tax filings.
-It may indicate you do not have any intention for migration.
+_The benefit of filing form 8840: Less tax liability and simpler tax filings.
+It may indicate you do not have any intention for migration._
 ### Do you want to file Form 8843?
-**If you are a student** on an F, J, M, or Q visa, and you are in the U.S. for any part of the year, you need to file Form 8843 to claim your exemption from the Substantial Presence Test.
+_**If you are a student** on an F, J, M, or Q visa, and you are in the U.S. for any part of the year, you need to file Form 8843 to claim your exemption from the Substantial Presence Test._

 #### Enter the number of days in 2023 you claim you can exclude for purposes of the substantial presence test
-As an F-1 student, you would typically exclude all the days you were present in the U.S. during the year.
+_As an F-1 student, you would typically exclude all the days you were present in the U.S. during the year._

 ## W-2
 You will receive a form from your university.
 Fill it in.

 Do not forget **treaty article 20(c)**.
 Pay attention to your wages.

 There are two scenarios:

 1. You only got a W-2 (NC State did)
 After filling W-2, Done with W-2, Choose **exempt under treaty**.
 First, fill Schedule OI.
-Next, choose No for "Do you have wages on W-2 box 1 that is already reduced by the tax treaty exemption"
+Then, choose **No** for "Do you have wages on W-2 box 1 that is already reduced by the tax treaty exemption"

 ![](https://webresources.aaaab3n.moe/share/SCR-20240320-ovcc.png)